 The District receives food commodities from the federal government to subsidize its food service program.
-The market value of commodities received for the years ended June 30, 2021 and 2020 was \$5,821 and \$6,323.
+The market value of commodities received for the year ended June 30, 2022 was \$6,459.

 NOTE 10 - CONCENTRATIONS

 The District receives a substantial amount of its support from federal and state governments.
 A significant reduction in this support may have a material effect on the District's programs and its continued operations.